Introductory Microeconomics for Policy Analysis (Sept)

 With Dr Veronica Jacobsen

-Cost: This course is provided by the Government Economics Network (GEN) at a cost of $500 plus GST per person.
+Cost: This course is provided by the Government Economics Network (GEN) at a cost of $750 plus GST per person.
+Our course costs have risen recently due to changes in administration, catering and venue charges.

 Location: St. Andrew’s on The Terrace